Mastering Product Photography: Shoes and Footwear

 With the launch of Amazon 360, vendors on this online marketplace can now utilize spin photos to boost product listings.
 Amazon aims to increase conversion rates through enriched visuals, and there are several solutions that exist to produce 360-degree photos that meet their image requirements.
 In this guide, we’ll look at the benefits of using Amazon 360, how to get started, and, most importantly, simple and cost-effective solutions to drive sales and improve conversion rates on online marketplaces with 360-degree photography.

-Vendors around the globe in 2020 are using Amazon 360 to showcase their product content to online shoppers through visually-rich 360° photography.
-One of the world’s largest e-commerce retailers, Amazon accounted for nearly $280.5 billion USD in sales in 2019 alone, and it has become one of the first places where consumers begin their shopping.
+Vendors around the globe are using Amazon 360 to showcase their product content to online shoppers through visually-rich 360 degree product photography.
+One of the world’s largest e-commerce retailers, Amazon accounted for nearly $469.822B in sales in 2021, and has become one of the first places where consumers begin their shopping.
 Luxury jewellery brands, car manufacturers, and large online sellers are making the most of this platform and, especially, the potential of spin visuals.

 Amazon first introduced 360-degree imagery in 2018, starting slow with a limited number of select retailers.
 After an initial 60-day pilot, the results were promising, showing higher conversion rates across all of the select retailers, and Amazon began launching this feature across its platform.